Finite-Difference Multiple Fluid Solution for Source-Driven Rotation in Highly Magnetized Linear Plasma Device: Introduction

 Literature regarding classical transport in plasma, employing Braginskii~\cite{Braginskii1965} transport equations, or equivalent formulations for multi-species multi-fluid plasmas~\cite{Zhdanov_2002} is extensive, containing predictions for flow profiles~\cite{Litvinova2021}, currents~\cite{Radial_Current}, and impurity pinches~\cite{Strategies,Mlodik2021} expected in multi-fluid plasmas.
 The rotation profile in such devices affects the centrifugal force and shear stress, and through them the ion density profiles~\cite{Strategies}, and viscous heating~\cite{HotIonMode}.
 Radial and azimuthal currents depend on the rotation profile as well~\cite{Radial_Current}.
 Differential rotation of ion species results in ion-ion frictional heating and enhanced heat transport~\cite{Mlodik2020} (Ettingshausen effect).

 A multiple-fluid model of classical cross-field transport involves solving $4N$ partial differential equations, for the densities, momenta and energies for the $N$ fluids.
-This equation set is complemented by at least $8N$ boundary conditions, in addition to $4N$ possible volumetric source terms, such as particle injection, wave-driven body forces or laser heating.
+This equation set is complemented by $14N$ boundary conditions ($2N$ particle fluxes, $4N$ momenta fluxes, $2N$ energy fluxes, in addition to $4N$ momenta diffusion terms, and $2N$ heat diffusion terms), in addition to $4N$ possible volumetric source terms, such as particle injection, wave-driven body forces or laser heating.
 The evolution of such plasma is nonlinear and complex.

 Tailoring the rotation profile might result in enhanced device performance, but the number of boundary conditions and source terms requires a numerical tool able to take these terms into account all together.